Last Updated on November 19, 2025 by Dee

 Buying watercolor supplies for someone can feel overwhelming if you’re not a painter yourself.
 There are so many brands, brush types, and paper weights that it’s easy to overthink it.

 Here’s the good news: beginners don’t need fancy.
-They need solid, reliable supplies that won’t frustrate them while they’re learning how to paint with watercolor.
-These gifts hit that sweet spot—quality enough to get good results, affordable enough that you won’t wince at the price tag.
+In this watercolor gift guide for beginners I have recommended solid, reliable supplies that won’t frustrate them while they’re learning how to paint with watercolor.
+These gifts hit that sweet spot—quality enough to get good results, affordable enough that you won’t wince at the price tag. +BONUS – Download the free watercolor templates at the end of this post to make your own beautiful watercolor tags (or gift them)!

 This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.